Moustafa-Ashraf04/to-do-list-task/README.md

 ## Additional Notes

-- This project demonstrates basic Angular concepts such as components, interfaces, forms, and data binding.
+- This project demonstrates basic Angular concepts such as components, services, forms, and data binding.
 - It serves as a practical example of implementing CRUD (Create, Read, Update, Delete) operations in an Angular application.